zencart/documentation/content/user/admin_pages/localization/languages.md

 - If it is only one place, then transfer that file from the english location to YOURLANGUAGE equivalent location.
 - If there are multiple listings, then go back to the storefront and add `&language=en` to then end of the URL or if `&language=YOURLANGUAGECODE` is already present, change YOURLANGUAGECODE to `en`.
 Then refresh the page and look at the correct wording.
 Use this wording to find the correct file and copy the file from the english location to YOURLANGUAGE equivalent location.

+### Admin field descriptions still in english

+- The language pack did not contain a full translation of the admin descriptions held in the database.
+Contact the patch creator to ask if translation is available.

+OR

+- You have not run the sql patch for the admin files.
+See your installation instruction and run the sql patch.